Parameter-Efficient Tuning on Layer Normalization for Pre-trained Language Models: Experiments

-\textbf{Baseline Methods}.~ We compare our methods with six state-of-the-art tuning methods including full-tuning, scaled parallel adapter-tuning~(adapter)~\cite{AdapterFusion, MAM}, prefix-tuning~(prefix)~\cite{P-Tuning-v2}, MAM adapter~\cite{MAM}, BitFit~\cite{Bitfit} and 3V\footnote{Since it uses three trainable vectors to achieve parameter-efficient tuning and the orginal paper didn't name their method, we name it 3V in our paper for clarity and brevity.
+\textbf{Baseline Methods}.~ We compare our methods with six state-of-the-art tuning methods including full-tuning, scaled parallel adapter-tuning~\cite{AdapterFusion, MAM}, prefix-tuning~\cite{P-Tuning-v2}, MAM adapter~\cite{MAM}, BitFit~\cite{Bitfit} and 3V\footnote{Since it uses three trainable vectors to achieve parameter-efficient tuning and the orginal paper didn't name their method, we name it 3V in our paper for clarity and brevity.
 Also, we carefully write the code of this method ourselves according to the details described in original paper because they haven't release their code yet.}~\cite{3V}.
-We align the tunable amount of additional parameters of different methods to ensure a fair comparison, which is accomplished by setting hyperparameters.
-Specifically, for prefix-tuning, the hyperparameter to be adjusted is its prefix length $l$, where we set $l=16$ for $\text{BERT}_{\text{base}}$, $l=24$ for $\text{BERT}_{\text{large}}$, $l=16$ for $\text{GPT-2}_{\text{medium}}$.
-For adapter, we adjust the intermediate dimension $d_b$, where we set $d_b=16$ for $\text{BERT}_{\text{base}}$, $d_b=24$ for $\text{BERT}_{\text{large}}$, $d_b=16$ for $\text{GPT-2}_{\text{medium}}$.
-For MAM adapter, we adjust the both, keeping $d_b=l=8$ for $\text{BERT}_{\text{base}}$, $d_b=16, l=8$ for $\text{BERT}_{\text{large}}$, and $d_b=8, l=8$ for $\text{GPT-2}_{\text{medium}}$.
+For brevity,3 we agree to use adapter, prefix, MAM to represent scaled parallel adapter-tuning, prefix-tuning, and MAM Adapter respectively in all tables of this paper.